Britman72/AT_presence/README.md

 Click on each line where you see {:xxxxxxxxxxxxxxxxxxxxxxxxxxxx0:} and select the device from the list.
 For example, choose 'Dad'.

-Change Home, Work, Gym etc. do all the places/locations that you’ve already defined in WebCORE.
+Change Home, Work, Gym etc. do all the places/locations that you’ve already defined in webCoRE.
 Comma separate each one.

 Repeat this process throughout the piston code.